geekq/workflow/README.markdown

 default is latest release), click "Documentation" link.
 When reading on github.com, the README refers to the upcoming release.

+**Note: this branch is currently under heavy refactoring preparing for the 2.0 release where ActiveRecord support is extracted into a separate gem.**

 **Note on ActiveRecord/Rails 4.\*, 5.\* Support:**

 Since integration with ActiveRecord makes over 90% of the issues and